copilot-code-optimizations/VS-Extension/README.md

 # Install the Code Optimizations (preview) extension
 1. Now we can install the extension from the **Extensions -> Manage Extensions...**
-2. Find the Code Optimizations category under **Visual Studio Marketplace** category
+2. Find the Code Optimizations category under **Visual Studio Marketplace**
 <img src="IMAGES/Installation3.png" width="600" />

 4. If you are using the New Extension Manager "UI Refresh" you will find the category in ... -> Browsing Location -> Code Optimizations
 <img src="IMAGES/Installation4.png" width="600" />

 6. Install the version that matches your Visual Studio version
+7. Yes, you need to close the Visual Studio for the installation to start.
+Please pay attention to the installation dialog, your consent maybe neccesary
+8. One installation completes, please restart Visual Studio

 # Usage

 ### Visual Studio Extension

-1. Open the repo you have insights for in Code Optimizations.
+1. Open the repo you have insights for in Code Optimizations in Visual Studio
 2. Open GitHub Copilot Chat
 3. The Code Optimizations (preview) extension introduces an "agent" called `@code_optimizations` with a few commands or *skills* that let you interface with Code Optimizations issues.
 To invoke the extension,  type `@code_optimizations` followed by the skill and the necessary parameters:

 #### @code_optimizations /connect <Application_Insights_Resource_Name>

 The command will pull the top issues from Code Optimizations, map them to source code in your local repo and try suggesting fixes / recommendations.
-It automatically will display the first fix it's able to offer.
+It automatically will generate the first fix it's able to offer.
 To generate fixes for other issues, follow the instructions in the Copilot response.

 <img src="IMAGES/CodeOptimizations2.png" width="800" />

 # Feedback
 Your feedback is important to us!
 If you have any questions or suggestions, please reach out to our email alias: codeoptimizations@microsoft.com or open an issue in this repo.

+Thank you! ❤️

 ## Trademarks